-It was that yellow pencil and pink eraser moving on white, lined paper that sparked my eye.
 It was about the time I was four and a half years old, an age of curiosity and continuous development.
 A yellow pencil and pink eraser moving on white, lined paper sparked my eye.
 My oldest brother was writing in script.
 I was blown away by graphite and paper, dull and noiseless.
 I seated myself right next to him on the dusty blue carpet and gazed at the paper as his hand held the pencil and marks appeared.
 I then quickly ran to the computer desk at the corner of the living room.
 I had to tiptoe in order to grab what I needed: a piece of paper and a writing instrument.
 My efforts at duplicating my brother were pretty close, except that my paper had been pierced by the pencil point a few times.
 By the time kindergarten came around, I was ecstatic to start school.
 None of my siblings ever were.
 I was the first.

 Learning came easy for me, and as a result, I was engulfed by a world of success.
 The feeling of achievement became routine, and nothing would stop me from doing otherwise.
 As I grew older, I had a self-realization of the importance of education in the world we live in and had this hunger to spread it to others.
 Graduating high school class salutatorian and receiving top honors in all subjects, I attained a full-scholarship to New York University (NYU).
 There I pursued my Bachelor’s degree in Biology, with minors in Chemistry and Child & Adolescent Mental Health.
 During my studies at NYU, I became a private tutor to many families in the neighborhood and also worked in a Brooklyn charter school through the America Reads program, where I provided academic assistance to elementary school students in reading, writing, and math.
 America Reads and Counts is a national campaign, started in the late 1990s, that challenges every American to help children learn to read well and independently and to improve young students’ achievements in mathematics.
 Working alongside experienced, dedicated, and passionate teachers was a very rewarding experience, and had left a permanent imprint in my work that was to follow.